Physical activity

 The DataAnalyzer uses the inclination obtained from the acceleration signals to classify the body position.
 Make sure the sensor location is set correctly.
 During one measurement the proband has to wear the sensor at the same sensor location.
 The following table shows which body positions can be detected for each sensor location:

 For sensor placement see sensor location.
 Internally the body position is calculated in intervals of 4s.
-The output interval determines how frequently the body position is output by taking the mean value.
+The output is determent by the mode of the four seconds interval.
+This means that the output is the most frequent body position during the interval of four seconds.

 movisensLIVE: BodyPosition can be calculated live on the sensor.